 Bird Groups - Your child has been assigned to a specific Bird group based on their age and prior experiences.
-This will be your child's static group for the week and under most circumstances they will be socially distanced from other static (Bird) groups.
+This will be your child's static group for the week but they will have some interactions with other groups and there are a few all camp events.

 Masks - Masks will not be required for staff or campers.
 If you want your camper to wear a mask please let us know.